mynl/aggregate/doc/4_dec_Language_Reference.rst

    (Site diagram uses #DDDDDD as the base color.)

-This section describes how an ``agg`` program is pre-processed, lexed, and parsed according to the grammar specification.
-It reports the results of interpreting the builtin test suite of NNN programs.
+This section describes how a DecL program is pre-processed, lexed, and parsed according to the grammar specification.
+It reports the results of interpreting the builtin test suite of programs.

-The ``agg`` language :ref:`introduction <design and purpose>` describes its design and purpose.
+The DecL :ref:`introduction <design and purpose>` describes its design and purpose.

 Pre-Processing
 ==============

 Programs are processed one line at a time.
 Before passing to the lexer, the following pre-processing occurs.

-1. Remove C++ style  // comments, through end of line
+1. Remove Python and C++ style  ``#`` or ``//`` comments, through end of line
-2. Remove \\n in [ ] (vectors) that appear from  using ``f'{np.linspace(...)    }'``
+2. Remove \\n in [ ] (vectors) that appear from  using ``f'{np.linspace(...)}'``
-3. Semicolons are mapped to newline
+3. Map semicolons to newline
-4. Backslash (Python sytle line continuations) are mapped to space
+4. Map backslash newline (Python line continuations) to space
-5. \\n\\t is replaced with space, supporting the tabbed indented Portfolio layout
+5. Replace \\n\\t  with space, to support the tabbed indented Portfolio layout
-6. Split on newlines
+6. Split on remaining newlines

 Lexer Term Definitions
 ======================

-Ignored characters: tab, colon, comma, and pipe.
+Ignored characters: tab (remaining after pre-processing), colon, comma, and pipe.
 These characters can be used to improve readability.

 Aggregate names must not include underscore.
 Portfolio names may include underscore.
 Names can include a period, ``A.Basic.01``.